POETRY +

 Thanks to government funding, I was able to participate in two National Endowment for the Humanities (NEH) Summer Seminars: with Paul Mariani (studying Wallace Stevens and William Carlos Williams at University of Massachusetts, Amherst) and with Carl Hovde (studying Emily Dickinson and Walt Whitman at Columbia University).

-At the Fine Arts Work Center (Provincetown, Mass.) and with two scholarships from the Geraldine R. Dodge Foundation (Morristown, NJ), I have been lucky to take week-long workshops with Jim Moore (2005), Cleopatra Mathis (2006), and Porsha Olayiwola (2025).
+At the Fine Arts Work Center (Provincetown, Mass.) and with two scholarships from the Geraldine R. Dodge Foundation (Morristown, NJ), I have been lucky to take week-long poetry writing workshops with Jim Moore (2005), Cleopatra Mathis (2006), and Porsha Olayiwola (2025).
+I also did a week-long writing workshop with Mark Doty at nearby Truro Center for the Arts at Castle Hill in 2004.

 I did extended online study with Jim Moore through University of Minnesota.
 Thanks to Jim, I was able to have a private visit with Stanley Kunitz in his Provincetown home the summer he turned 100.
 Oh, and Marie Howe drove me there.

-I am forever thankful to the Geraldine R. Dodge Foundation for all the poetry-related experiences they offered to me and others, including through the annual poetry festivals (where I sat in the presence of dozens of the world’s top poets, including but not limited to Gwendolyn Brooks, Stanley Kunitz, Eavon Boland, Lucille Clifton, Sharon Olds, Galway Kinnell, Marie Howe, Mark Doty, Yusef Komunyakaa), the mini festivals I was able to hold at my high school (where we hosted Aracelis Girmay and Patrick Rosal, among others), the teacher reading and writing groups they facilitated (where I was able to work with Madeline Tiger, Joe Weil, Robert Carnevale, and Renee Ashley).
+I am forever thankful to the Geraldine R. Dodge Foundation for all the poetry-related experiences they offered to me and others, including through the annual poetry festivals (where I sat numerous times in the presence of dozens of the world’s top poets, including but not limited to Gwendolyn Brooks, Stanley Kunitz, Eavon Boland, Lucille Clifton, Sharon Olds, Galway Kinnell, Marie Howe, Mark Doty, Yusef Komunyakaa); the mini festivals I was able to hold at my high school (where we hosted Aracelis Girmay and Patrick Rosal, among others); the teacher reading and writing groups they facilitated (where I was able to work with Madeline Tiger, Joe Weil, Robert Carnevale, and Renee Ashley); and also the scholarships to the Fine Arts Works Center.

 I am also thankful for the The Poetry Center at Passaic County Community College (Paterson, NJ) and the monumental work of Maria Mazziotti Gillan.
 Through Maria and the center, I have also been able to meet and to work closely with many more contemporary poets.